afsc-assessments/ebswp_2023/doc/EBSpollock.md

 These measures are all part of Amendment 110 and a summary of this and other key management measures is provided in Table \ref{tab:mgt}.

-XXXXXXXX
-There were two directed pollock fishing closures:
-b.
-Coordinates
-Name	Description and effective date
+There are three time/area closures in regulation to minimize herring PSC
-Summer Herring Savings Area 1	That part of the Bering Sea subarea that is south of 57° N lat and between 162° and 164° W long from 1200 hours, A.l.t., June 15 through 1200 hours, A.l.t.
-July 1 of a fishing year.
+impacts: *Summer Herring Savings Area 1* an area south of 57° N latitude and between 162° and 164° W longitude from June 15 through July 1st.
-Summer Herring Savings Area 2	That part of the Bering Sea subarea that is south of 56°30′′ N lat and between 164° and 167° W long from 1200 hours, A.l.t., July 1 through 1200 hours, A.l.t.
-August 15 of a fishing year.
+*Summer Herring Savings Area 2* an area south of 56°30′′ N latitude and between 164° and 167° W longitude from July 1 through August 15.
-Winter Herring Savings Area	That part of the Bering Sea subarea that is between 58° and 60° N lat and between 172° and 175° W long from 1200 hours, A.l.t.
-September 1 of the current fishing year through 1200 hours, A.l.t.
-March 1 of the succeeding fishing year.
+*Winter Herring Savings Area* an area between 58° and 60° N latitude and between 172° and 175° W longitude from September 1st through  March 1st of the next fishing year.

-Also, the Summer Herring Savings Area 2 was open in 2020, but the Summer Herring Savings Area 1 was closed (doesn't impact the fishery that much) and the Winter Herring Savings Area is closed from September 1, 2020 to March 1, 2021.
-The pollock exceeded the herring PSC limit late in the A season.
-For the B season the CV fleet has been working to avoid salmon, herring, and sablefish.
-Also to some extent squid.
+The pollock fishery exceeded the herring PSC limit late in the 2020 A season which invoked two directed pollock fishing closures: the Summer Herring Savings Area 1 and the Winter Herring Savings Area (closed since September 1, 2020 through March 1, 2021).
 Voluntary closures by the CV fleet for directed fishing for pollock.
 2nd closure for trawl CVs for herring.
-Closing an area in the horseshoe to pollock fishing for 5 days beginning tomorrow morning, September 3rd, at 8:00 am ADT.
-The closure applies to all pollock fishing east of 166° 00' West Longitude, south of 54° 32" North Latitude, and inside of 80 fathoms.
-The closure will end at 8:00 am ADT on Tuesday, September 8th.
-This closure is intended to minimize herring bycatch in the horseshoe.

-1st closure for trawl CVs for herring.
-To AFA Catcher Vessels:

-Herring bycatch in the horseshoe this past week has reached a level that requires the fleet to take action to reduce their herring bycatch.
-I propose that the CV fleet initiate a “voluntary” stand down on pollock fishing in the horseshoe area for 10 days starting at midnight on Tuesday, July 21st.
-The voluntary closure would end at first light on the morning of Saturday, August 1st.
-The closure area I am proposing would be to prohibit all pollock fishing south of 54° 50” north and east of 166° 00’ west.
+Additionally, voluntary closure areas were announced throughout the B-season 2020 and intended to minimize herring bycatch in areas where herring occurred.

 ## Economic conditions as of 2019